cozy/cozy-libs/packages/cozy-doctypes/README.md

 ### How to use it

-Let's say we have a `io.cozy.simpsons` doctype, because we are developing a konnector that retrieves some Simpsons data.
-We create a class `Simpson` that inherits from `Document` :
+In the following section, we will see how to deal with a fictitious `io.cozy.simpsons` doctype (we are developing a konnector to retrieve al the Simpson characters).
+First, let's create a class `Simpson` that inherits from `Document` :

 ```js
 const { Document } = require('cozy-doctypes')